New York Police Department

 - Sudden Name Change: Went from Warren Pembroke in the first four seasons to Keith Pembroke in Season Five.

 Det.
-Teddy Wells
+Teddy Rojas (né Wells)

 An ex of Amy's whom she begins dating again after meeting up with him at a training session.

 - The Bore: Quite possibly the most boring person alive.
+In Season 7, he wins the baby stroller contest by litterally boring the other contestants into quitting.

 - Bunny-Ears Lawyer: Despite his obsessiveness with Amy (and it being made obvious that trying to get closer to her was the only reason he took the job) he's shown to be surprisingly good at his job at managing the bomb squad: When Jake & Amy find the person making the bomb threat, and have him deny there being any bombs in the building, he points out that cops shouldn't immediately wrap things up once a suspect pleads that he's innocent - something even Jake admits is a good point.
 And good thing, too, given that there was a bomb at the wedding.

 - Flanderization: While he never had much characterization to begin with, every mention of him in the second season is pretty much "he's obsessed with pilsners."
 He gets flanderized again in Season 4, this time into The Bore.
 And then again in Season 5, into a massive Stalker with a Crush towards Amy.
+In Season 7, he gets flanderized once more into a dull guy who's turned being boring into a superpower.

 - New Old Flame: He and Amy used to date, and restart their relationship after he moves to Brooklyn.
 They begin dating again, just in time for Peralta to realize that he might like her.